Creating an Item Page

 What is an Item? ¶

-Items are a central repository for all information your site has on a specific tool or product.
-It automatically links users with all the parts and tools they need to complete a project.
+Items are a central repository for all of the information your site has on a specific tool or part.
+It automatically links users with the parts and tools they need to complete a project.

 - Name of the item